 The welfare of animals used in our biomedical research programmes is of the highest priority.
 Animal welfare at the School is the responsibility of an integrated team of animal technicians, scientists and veterinarians.
 Both the facilities we have built and the experience and training of all animal users contributes to this objective.

 The Biological Services Facility was reopened in 2012 following a complete refurbishment of the animal accommodation spaces, engineering infrastructure and pathogen containment facilities.
-It is designed for, and houses only, small laboratory rodents such as mice.
+It is designed for, and houses only small laboratory animals, namely mice and zebrafish.
 There is no existing or planned use of larger animals.
-Animals are provided with food and water, along with nesting material and platforms within the cage for enrichment.
+Mice are provided with food and water, along with environmental enrichments to enhance behavioural wellbeing, such as varied nesting materials and platforms within the cage.
+Fish have a closely monitored and maintained optimum water environment, a varied diet, and various forms of tank environmental enrichments.

 Animal welfare is the responsibility of every researcher and animal technician who uses the Biological Services Facility, but is the formal day-to-day responsibility of the Named Animal Care and Welfare Officer (NACWO).
 This officer is independent from the scientific programme and reports directly to the establishment license holder on a monthly basis (and at any other time as required).